 She has walked the pro-community talk, getting involved in her PTA, serving on the city council of her hometown, and serving as mayor.

-She used her power ruthlessly - firing the chief of police because he intimidated her, pressuring the librarian the censor books, putting the city in debt for money pit projects like a sports arena instead of necessities like a sewage treatment plant.
+She used her power ruthlessly - firing the chief of police because he intimidated her, pressuring the librarian to censor books, putting the city in debt for money pit projects like a sports arena instead of necessities like a sewage treatment plant.
 And she attacks community organizing, the most basic kind of community involvement.
 This is a real puzzle to me.
 Up until now, faith-based community service has something Republicans were for.

 She has opposed corruption in her own Republican party, including that of its leader, Sen. Ted Stevens.